janikmiet/clinicaltrials.gov/README.md

 ## Clinical trials in Finland

+Workflow to get data from clinicaltrials.gov and list information to a Webpage.

 Search clinical trials from [clinicaltrial.gov](https://clinicaltrials.gov/api/) and render results to a webpage.
-Detailed descriptions are available from all results.
+Detailed descriptions are available from all result.

 ### [Example site](https://research.janimiettinen.fi/material/clinicaltrials/)